testdongfeng/testdongfeng.github.io/_posts/2021-11-13-rewinding.md

 authors: Shuqin Xie, Dongfeng Yu
 ---
 ## Introducation
-This blog post is about our thoughts on the topics mentioned by the ICLR paper [Comparing Rewinding and Fine-tuning in Neural Network Pruning](#Renda), which we ill be refering to as "this paper".
+This blog post is about our thoughts on the topics mentioned by the ICLR paper [Comparing Rewinding and Fine-tuning in Neural Network Pruning](#Renda), which we will be refering to as "this paper".
 We hope you enjoy reading our article.
 ## Network Pruning
 The efficiency of neural network inference is of importance for both the research community and industry since it's critical for the real-world applications of deep learning.
 Network pruning is an active research field involving various ways to reduce the size of a given model, for the benefit of memory consumption and computation cost.
 One of the early works ([Han, Song, et al.](#Han)) considers a simple yet effective way to prune an already trained neural network: Set all the weights whose magnitude is under a certain threshold to zero and fine-tune the resulting network.
 Intuitively, the weights that are close to zero have less impact on the overall performance of the network, thus removing them would only cause a small drop in accuracy, which will them be remedied with fine tuning.
 It is also showed that doing this pruning step for multiple times instead of pruning directly to the desired sparsity can increase the resulting accuracy as well.
 So in summary, a typical pruning pipeline would look like:
 ![Pipeline]({{site.url}}/public/images/pipeline.jpg)